 Adversaries may use stolen application access tokens to bypass the typical authentication process and access restricted accounts, information, or services on remote systems.
-These tokens are typically stolen from users and used in lieu of login credentials.
+These tokens are typically stolen from users or services and used in lieu of login credentials.

 OAuth is one commonly implemented framework that issues tokens to users for access to systems.
 These frameworks are used collaboratively to verify the user and determine what actions the user is allowed to perform.
 Once identity is established, the token allows actions to be authorized, without passing the actual credentials of the user.
 Therefore, compromise of the token can grant the adversary access to resources of other sites through a malicious application.

-For example, with a cloud-based email service once an OAuth access token is granted to a malicious application, it can potentially gain long-term access to features of the user account if a "refresh" token enabling background access is awarded.
+For example, with a cloud-based email service, once an OAuth access token is granted to a malicious application, it can potentially gain long-term access to features of the user account if a "refresh" token enabling background access is awarded.
 With an OAuth access token an adversary can use the user-granted REST API to perform functions such as email searching and contact enumeration.

 |Encrypt Sensitive Information

 File encryption should be enforced across email communications containing sensitive information that may be obtained through access to email services.

 |Restrict Web-Based Content

 Update corporate policies to restrict what types of third-party applications may be added to any online service or tool that is linked to the company's information, accounts or network (e.g., Google, Microsoft, Dropbox, Basecamp, GitHub).
 However, rather than providing high-level guidance on this, be extremely specific—include a list of per-approved applications and deny all others not on the list.
 Administrators may also block end-user consent through administrative portals, such as the Azure Portal, disabling users from authorizing third-party apps through OAuth and forcing administrative consent.